microsoft/CameraTraps/detection/efficient/README.md

     Submodule 1st commit - Scripts for camera trap are added. `convert_annotations.py` will convert the whole `bboxes_inc_empty_20200325.json` to COCO format json file, whereas `create_jsonsplits.py` will create `annotations/train.json` etc.  Project yml configuration is setup for training.

     4th commit - Training done on the converted cameratrap dataset.
 Changes involve changing `bbox` range from `0to1` to that of `pixel coordinates`(by multiplying with width and height).
 Scripts for COCO camera trap format conversion are added. `submodule/datasets/camtrap/convert_annotations.py` will convert the whole `bboxes_inc_empty_20200325.json` to COCO format json file, whereas `submodule/datasets/camtrap/create_jsonsplits.py` will create `annotations/train.json` etc.  Project `submodule/projects/camtrap.yml` configuration file is setup for training.

+    Submodule 2nd commit - Training works on the dataset without any errors.
+When tried on 1600 images, loss came down i.e model converged.
+Image visualization added to the Tensorboard.
+Restriction on Image visualization is that the number of images visualized will be equal to the batch size.
+This is done to minimize the code changes. `Utils/tensorboard_logger.py` is an extra file.
+Noticed that training speed is a little faster when image visualization is done from this file than from `train.py`.
+Maybe related to other issues of my laptop.
+Using `train.py` for visualizing images for minimal code changes.
+However, images are flipped and are looking ugly.
+Need to look into it.
+Also need to check the `anchor scales&ratios, mean&std` of the dataset.
+Currently, using the stats of COCO dataset.

+    5th commit - Submodule updated till its latest commit (submodule 2nd commit).

 #### install requirements
     pip install numpy Cython